ekg/mmmulti/README.md

 ## development

 By adding a PMHF to the frontend, it should be possible to project arbitrary key sets into the dense range required by `mmmultimap` with only a few bits of overhead per entry.
-This would also obviate the need to pad our integer space.
+This would also obviate the need to pad our key space.

 ## author